T-Khaleel/pacman-agent/README.md

-# Pacman AI Contest Team
+# Pacman AI Contest: Team Tabdeeli

 This project is an implementation for the **Pacman AI Contest**, which revolves around developing intelligent agents to compete in a strategic game of Pacman.
 This README provides an overview of the project, features of the AI agents, and instructions to run and customize the implementation.